 Note that the username field is mandatory, so if you didn’t have one automatically filled in, you’ll have to pick one.

 The username field is unique.
-You should pick a clearly identifiable username, particularly if you will be doing code reviews, such as your nick on irc.mozilla.org.
-If your nick is not available but you think it should be because, for example, you are at least somewhat known in the Mozilla community, please file a bug or let us know in #phabricator on irc.mozilla.org.
+You should pick a clearly identifiable username, particularly if you will be doing code reviews, such as your nick on chat.mozilla.org.
+If your nick is not available but you think it should be because, for example, you are at least somewhat known in the Mozilla community, please file a bug or let us know in #conduit on chat.mozilla.org.

 You now have a Phabricator account set up and can both submit and review patches (along with using the other Phabricator applications).

 Setting up MozPhab¶

 The preferred and officially supported ways to submit patches are via

 and will install it automatically.